7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 Waste of motion refers to any action or process, whether it is machine or human, not adding to the efficiency or overall process.

-Many companies want to get more value with their employees, but they don’t know where to start.
+Many companies want to get more value from their employees, but they don’t know where to start.
 Whether you have 10 employees or 10,000; the idea of having everyone be a little more efficient sounds great, but it’s hard to know where to start.

 So, where do you begin?